Find out which 10 NFTs were 2022’s biggest NFT collections – crypto’s most tumultuous year to date.

 1 – Bored Ape Yacht Club – $1.57 billion

-Yuga Lab’s Bored Ape Yacht Club strikes again, topping the chart of 2022’s most traded NFTs.
+Yuga Lab’s Bored Ape Yacht Club strikes again, topping the chart of 2022’s biggest NFT collections.

 Hype surrounding the Bored Ape Yacht Club has managed to keep the Apes in their position, not to mention these NFTs going mainstream through celebrity endorsements, branding, and product marketing.